Trisha Yearwood discography

-American country music artist Trisha Yearwood has released 15 studio albums, nine compilation albums, 43 music videos, 56 singles, 29 other charted songs and appeared on 29 albums.
+American country music artist Trisha Yearwood has released 16 studio albums, nine compilation albums, 43 music videos, 57 singles, 29 other charted songs and appeared on 30 albums.
 Yearwood's self-titled debut album was released in 1991, peaking at number 2 on the Billboard Top Country Albums chart and number 31 on the Billboard 200.
 It became the first debut female country album to sell one million copies, later certifying double platinum by the RIAA.
 The album would spawn an additional three singles, including "The Woman Before Me".
 Her second studio album was the critically acclaimed Hearts in Armor (1992).
 It spawned the top five country hits "Wrong Side of Memphis" and "Walkaway Joe".
 Her third studio record The Song Remembers When (1993) enjoyed similar success and the lead single reached number two on the Billboard country chart.
 A holiday album appeared before her platinum-selling fourth studio album Thinkin' About You (1995).
-Reaching the number 3 on the country albums chart and number 28 on the Billboard 200, its first two singles topped the Hot Country Singles chart.
+Reaching number 3 on the country albums chart and number 28 on the Billboard 200, its first two singles topped the Hot Country Singles chart.
 Her sixth studio album Everybody Knows (1996) spawned Yearwood's fourth number one single, "Believe Me Baby (I Lied)".